ChristopheYe/Second-repository/README.md

 Second part : Randomized optimisation algorithm applied on Neural Network Dataset used : Movie Dataset.csv
-I want to know if a movie got an award or no.
+I want to know if a movie got an award or no and I will try which randomized optimization algorithm performs the best.

 III.
 HOW TO INSTALL AND RUN THE PROJECT